 Lest you think I’m all about unwarranted criticism, the reason I keep turning to these particular blogs is because I enjoy their writing.
 So, although I’ll be poking a little fun and pointing out the absurdities I observe, I’ll keep reading these folks as long as they keep me entertained or informed.
 I’m especially inclined toward humor, and especially writers who manage to take their own messages seriously without taking themselves seriously.
 I’m commenting about blogs, so I’ll ignore writers who put out their essays online but do not allow comments (e.g., Carolyn Baker, Joe Bageant, peacenik doomer Jan Lundberg, consummate scientist and seeker of objectivity Richard Heinberg, and off-the-charts doomer Matt Savinar).

-My own thinking has been influenced quite heavily by Daniel Quinn and Derrick Jensen.
-Like them, I believe industrial culture is absolutely omnicidal.
+My own thinking has been influenced quite heavily by Daniel Quinn.
+Like Quinn, I believe industrial culture is absolutely omnicidal.
 In fact, I think the first admission of any writer should be that he (here and elsewhere, I’m using the gender-free “he”) depends entirely on western civilization’s culture of death to make a living.
 The second admission is a litmus test, of sorts: Either he supports the ongoing omnicide, or he wants to terminate the industrial age as quickly as possible.
 Full disclosure: As I’ve stated many times, I will gladly give up my life to see industrial culture breathe its last, and therefore relieve other cultures and species from the ongoing oppression of empire.
 I recognize that most people would rather kill the entire living planet than give up a few creature comforts.

 For the sake of standardization and in the name of organization, my critique employs three axes: doom, gloom, and message control.
 Obviously, I’ll comment about many other attributes, but these three axes provide an opportunity to rank the writers according to sort-of measurable criteria.